onera/hrewrite/README.md

 )
 ```
 Here, we first declare the sorts for the different elements construction a person,
- and then use the function `krw.constructors` to declare several term constructors in on call:
+ and then use the function `hrw.constructors` to declare several term constructors in on call:
  `name` contains a string, and so we decaled it as a literal;
  `children` simply wraps a list of persons;
  `tel` has a mandatory number and an optional kind;